prody/ProDy/doc/apps/evol_search.rst

   sequence should be 12 and should not contain gaps.
 If outname is specified it will output the results obtained in a file or the output will be directed to standard output.

+  Search Pfam with PDB and chain identifier and output results to
+  screen:

+      $ evol search 1mkpA

   Search Pfam with UniProt ID and write output into a file: